ministryofjustice/moj-frontend/docs/patterns/question-pages.md

 title: Question pages
 ---

-{% banner "The GOV.UK Design System has similar guidance" %}
+{% banner "This pattern is archived" %}

-- [Question pages](https://design-system.service.gov.uk/patterns/question-pages) is published in the GOV.UK Design System.
-- [Structuring forms](https://www.gov.uk/service-manual/design/form-structure) is published in the GOV.UK Service Manual.
+This pattern has been archived as documentation on [question pages](https://design-system.service.gov.uk/patterns/question-pages/) is published in the GOV.UK Design System.
+Further information about [structuring forms](https://www.gov.uk/service-manual/design/form-structure) is also published in the GOV.UK Service Manual.

-You should consider following the GOV.UK guidance if it fits your needs.
 {% endbanner %}

 ## Asking multiple questions per page